 Your Essential Guide To Plant-Based Diet Benefits For Health

-Over the last decade, especially in more recent years, there’s been a growing movement of people looking to reap the benefits of a plant-based diet.
+Over the last decade, especially in more recent years, there’s been a growing movement of people looking to reap the potential benefits of a plant-based diet.

 It’s no longer a lifestyle choice exclusive to vegans and vegetarians, either.
 Even those who don’t consider themselves a part of either group have become interested in adding more plant-based alternatives in their diet.

 For some, it’s a matter of having a positive impact on climate change and improving their environmental footprint as a whole.
 Others simply want more of the health benefits that a plant-based diet could support.

 Read below to discover everything you need to know about how a plant-based diet can benefit your health.

 Love At First Bite: Heart Health and Cardiovascular Benefits Of Plant Based Diets

 Heart disease is still the number one leading cause of death world-wide, while stroke isn’t far behind at number five.1